Advanced Nuclear Power Reactors

-Another departure is that some PWR types will be designed for load-following.
-While most French reactors today are operated in that mode to some extent, the EPR design has better capabilities.
+Another departure is that most PWR types will be designed for load-following.
+European Utility Requirements (EUR) since 2001 specify that new reactor designs must be capable of load-following between 50 and 100% of capacity.
+While most French reactors are operated in that mode to some extent, the EPR design has better capabilities.
 It will be able to maintain its output at 25% and then ramp up to full output at a rate of 2.5% of rated power per minute up to 60% output and at 5% of rated output per minute up to full rated power.
 This means that potentially the unit can change its output from 25% to 100% in less than 30 minutes, though this may be at some expense of wear and tear.

 Many are larger than predecessors.
 Increasingly they involve international collaboration.

 However, certification of designs is on a national basis, and is safety-based – see section below.